-So you’ve selected the perfect welcome guide(s) to best describe your photography services to your clients, in one neat and complete package – now what?
-These guides shouldn’t stop working for you when your clients have finished reading them, in fact they should continue to do some of the marketing legwork you don’t have time for.
-Here are some easy and approachable ways you can use the welcome guides to enhance your clients’ experience as well as attract new customers.
+So you’ve selected the perfect photography welcome guide template to help educate your clients about your photography services, in one neat and complete package – now what?
+These welcome guide templates shouldn’t stop working for you when your clients have finished reading them, in fact they should continue to do some of the marketing legwork you don’t have time for.
+Here are some easy and approachable ways you can use your photography welcome guides to enhance your clients’ experience and get more clients.

 There are often some great networks that form within small business and entrepreneurial communities and if you live in an area where this thrives then get in there and join them!
 Ask your local cafes, salons, gift shops, florists, pet stores or real estate agents if they would display copies of your magazine in their shop.
 Perhaps your magazine can showcase your work as well as their business.
 As an incentive you could offer to place a small ad of their business in your magazine to show your support and collaborative relationship.
-The Headshots Magazine Template for instance, is the perfect magazine that would be suitable for modeling agencies to share with their clients, introducing you as their ‘recommended photographer’.
-This same template can be used in a similar fashion by way of cross promoting hair and makeup services in salons.
+The Headshots Photography Magazine Template for instance, is the perfect magazine that would be suitable for modeling agencies to share with their clients, introducing you as their ‘recommended photographer’.
+This same photography magazine template can be used in a similar fashion by way of cross promoting hair and makeup services in salons.
 There are endless outlets when you stop to consider who could best refer you, and it is often simply a matter of connecting with the right people.

-Word of mouth marketing is one of the most effective methods of gaining new clients.
+Word of mouth marketing is one of the most effective methods of getting photography clients.
 When your clients tell their friends about you it (a) cuts out the search for these new potential clients (b) comes from a source they would normally trust and (c) reduces any risk in the potential clients’ mind.
 Implementing a referral scheme is also one way of building up customer loyalty with your existing clients.
 You can dedicate a page in your magazine to a referral scheme, by offering a 20% discount on their next photo session.
 Similarly, you can offer first time clients an introductory discount to make your service more inviting.